Skip to content

 edikt's governance core — rules, compiled directives, drift detection, review-governance — is always on.
 That's the product.

-Five optional behaviors run on top.
-Each can be turned off in .edikt/config.yaml for teams that want a lighter touch or have their own tooling for that concern.
+Six optional behaviors run on top.
+Five are on/off flags; the sixth, evidence-gate, is a four-value posture dial rather than a boolean.
+Each can be turned off (or set to its most permissive value) in .edikt/config.yaml for teams that want a lighter touch or have their own tooling for that concern.

 The features